 - Credit should be appropriate to the academic context in which it is accepted.

 Credit for Prior Learning provides Bryan College with a means of assessing learning associated with previous life-learning situations.
-Participants may earn up to 31 semester hours credit for learning acquired through life experience.
-Up to 24 of those 31 hours may be earned through the credit for prior learning portfolio There is a Credit for Prior Learning fee of $100 per credit for all credit presented for assessment through this process.
+Up to 24 of 31 hours may be earned through the credit for prior learning portfolio.
+There is a Credit for Prior Learning fee of $105 per credit for all credit presented for assessment through this process.

 The PDF below is intended for immediate reference only.
 Please use this link to obtain a working copy of the document which contains the proper templates and formatting for your work.